 ORIGINAL DRAWINGS & OIL PAINTINGS ON CANVAS ARE AVAILABLE:

 Almost all of Johnson's Mixed Media creations (above left) displayed in this site are available to be rendered in oil on canvas like the 20x16 oil on canvas Faerie Guardians 2006 (above right).
 Each design will only be rendered in oil once at this size and can be delivered in as little as 90 days.
-Sadly, much of the subtlety, vibrance, lustre and impact of an original oil painting is lost when it is scanned and imported to digital media or even printed by a master printer.
+Sadly, much of the subtlety, vibrancy, lustre and impact of an original oil painting is lost when it is scanned and imported to digital media or even printed by a master printer.
 Nothing can compare to an original oil painting viewed in person in my opinion but the other painting media definitely look good in print and have their charms and distinct advantages as well.

 e-mail for more details at